-While societal inequity allows some students to fall through the cracks, others are told every aspect of their lives should be focused on getting into a prestigious college.
 It is well-known among mental health researchers that teenagers and young adults are are at a high risk for anxiety, depression, and suicidal thoughts.
 Roughly one in three college students experience depression symptoms so severe they impact daily functions.
 Meanwhile, anxiety levels among high-school students continue to worry mental health advocates.

 A major contributor to this anxiety is the college admissions process, which for many students becomes a veritable horse race of intensive testing.
 While societal inequity allows some students to fall completely through the cracks, other students are inundated with the message that every aspect of their lives should be focused on getting into a prestigious college.

 For some Asian American children, the pressure to attend a selective four-year university can hit extreme heights.
 In an op-ed published CNN last year, Jeff Yang writes: